 Is Myrtle Beach Safari Ethical?

 People will always have issues with animals being kept in captivity just like they have contention for animals being kept in a zoo.
-There’s just something icky thinking about animals being locked up, no matter how nice the facility appears.
+Thinking about animals being locked up is just icky, no matter how nice the facility appears.
 But as the staff explained, this is a captive breeding facility more than anything else.
 A lot of these species can’t survive in the wild anymore and they truly believe they’re doing important conservation work.

 There’s no doubt that everyone here is passionate about animal conservation.
 The trainers live and breathe with the animals 24/7 in order to develop that close, familial bond.
 They sleep together and grow up around one another.
 Of course, they all wish these animals could survive on their own in the wild, but it’s just unrealistic with human poachers and other environmental factors causing extinction.
 We’re at the tipping point of some of these species being wiped out forever so whatever you think about the ethics of what they’re doing, they’re ensuring these species exist for future generations.
 Is it playing god?
 Maybe, but so are the horrible humans who do the killing for completely selfish reasons.